isc-projects/kea/doc/sphinx/arm/admin.rst

    installed.

 -  ``db-version`` — Reports the database backend version number.
-This is not necessarily equal to the Kea version number as each backend has its own versioning scheme.
+This is not necessarily equal to the Kea version number, as each backend has its own versioning scheme.

 -  ``db-upgrade`` — Conducts a database schema upgrade.
 This is